Kaushik-Puttaswamy/Real-Time_Data_Streaming_Project/README.md

 # Build the Docker Image:

-Run the docker build command to build the Docker image from the Dockerfile
+Run the docker build command to build the Docker image from the Dockerfile.

 ```docker build -t custom-spark .```